Commercialization of the Internet: Role of e-commerce in 21st century

-Internet Privacy
+Internet privacy

 NSA disclosures

 In 2013, Edward Snowden, a former intelligence contractor for Booz Allen Hamilton in Hawaii, leaked classified documents from the National Security Agency (NSA) to journalists Glenn Greenwald and Laura Poitras.
 These documents revealed information including the fact that the NSA collected millions of Verizon customers' telephone records and used a program called Prism to access data from Internet companies such as Google and Facebook.
 When people became more aware of the mass surveillance being done by the NSA, Americans became more disapproving of the government's surveillance program, which served as an anti-terrorism effort, and the majority of Americans started to believe that having control of who is able to access their personal and private information is important.
 Internet privacy became an important concept for companies when it came to easing their customers due to the information Snowden leaked.
 Facebook is an example of one of these companies, which was shown during Facebook's F8 developer conference in 2019, where Zuckerberg stated "The future is private...Over time, I believe that a private social platform will be even more important to our lives than our digital town squares.
 So today, we’re going to start talking about what this could look like as a product, what it means to have your social experience be more intimate, and how we need to change the way we run this company in order to build this.”

 Facebook scandal

 In 2018, the Cambridge Analytica group brought to attention what Facebook was doing with their user's information.
 This scandal was based around the election and how Facebook had harvested their data from their users and use their information for advertisement.
 A well known social media page was sued for personal data breach.
-This case became argued by the fact that data was being taken without consent, which meant failure to comply with legal obligations under the Data Protection Act of 1998.
+This case became argued by the fact that data was being taken without consent, which meant failure to comply with legal obligations under the Data Protection Act 1998.

 The Cambridge Analytica scandal against Facebook didn't change Facebook but the way individuals see social media applications.
 The Cambridge Analytica wanted Facebook to fix the privacy issues within their application, however Facebook wasn't taking the steps that the Cambridge Analytica wanted Facebook to take.
 However, this scandal opened the eyes of Facebook users because users saw what was being done with their data that they give to Facebook.